 Crowned by eternal snows, the mighty Kilimanjaro (19,340 ft.) is the highest free-standing mountain in the world and dominates its landscape unlike any other mountain.
 Located in Tanzania, this dormant volcano looms over five ecosystems and large game reserves, and is certainly one of the world’s most impressive sights.
 The terrain is nothing short of dramatic.
 As a mountaineering company, we treat this adventure as a mountain climbing expedition.
 We offer scheduled departures for two routes on the mountain: the Machame Route and the Lemosho Route.

 Kilimanjaro is unique in many ways, but stands as the only one of the seven summits (the highest points on each continent) that is truly a nontechnical climb.
 Using well-marked trails to the summit along with our expert guide staff, a fit enthusiast has an excellent chance of reaching the summit.
-The combination of our expert guides, choice of routes, success and safety has set Alpine Ascents apart from our peers.
+The combination of our expert guides, choice of routes, success and safety record has set Alpine Ascents apart from our peers.
 We invite you to review the “Why Climb With Us?” section of our website.

 Kilimanjaro is an attractive climb for anyone interested in a physical challenge: climbers, wilderness enthusiasts, and hikers alike.
 Over the past 20 years, we have emerged as a leader in guiding climbs on Kilimanjaro, applying expertise from other formidable mountains to the wilds of Africa.
 We consider the Kilimanjaro climb and safari expedition to be one of the most appealing and treasured adventure experiences we offer.